Arnav-JFT/ig-ext/README.md

 2. Try refreshing the Instagram page
 3. Check if you have any other extensions that might interfere with Instagram
 4. Ensure your browser is up to date
 5. Try disabling and re-enabling the extension
+6. If you get an error about loading icons, follow the instructions in the "Icon Setup" section